imhomi/Power-BI-Fundamentals/README.md

 Power BI has 2 main components:

-1) Power BI Desktop
+1) Power BI Desktop:
 Power BI Desktop is a free Windows application used to create and develop reports.
 It is used for data modeling, visualization, report creation, and data transformation using Power Query.
 Primarily used by data analysts and report developers to design interactive and insightful reports.
 To run Power BI Desktop smoothly, a Windows laptop with at least 8 GB RAM is recommended.
 Think of it as the developer's console, where reports and dashboards are built before publishing.

-2) Power BI Service
+2) Power BI Service:
 Power BI Service is the cloud-based platform where reports and dashboards created in Power BI Desktop are published and shared.
 It enables collaboration, real-time data updates, and interactive dashboards through the web.
 Allows users to schedule data refresh, manage data security, and share reports within the organization or with external stakeholders.